slaubi/the-fast-track/7.4/it/4-methodology.rst

 .. note::

-    If you are deploying on Platform.sh, you already have a copy of the Git repository as Platform.sh uses Git behind the scenes when you are using ``cloud:push``.
-But you should not rely on the Platform.sh Git repository.
+    If you are deploying on Upsun, you already have a copy of the Git repository as Upsun uses Git behind the scenes when you are using ``cloud:push``.
+But you should not rely on the Upsun Git repository.
 It is only for deployment usage.
 It is not a backup.

 Continuous deploy in produzione
 -------------------------------